PowerShell/vscode-powershell/docs/encoding.md

 - Another editor has opened and overwritten the file in a new encoding.
   This often happens with the ISE.
 - The file is checked into source control (like git) in a different encoding to what VSCode or PowerShell expects.
-This can happen when coworkers edit files with an editor with a different encoding configuration.
+This can happen when collaborators edit files with an editor with a different encoding configuration.

 ### Tell-tale signs of encoding issues